null

 1. Start by vacuuming up all of the bits of charcoal thoroughly, the beater bar will definitely come in handy so be sure it is active if you have a vacuum cleaner where it can be turned on and off.
 Avoid stepping on or rolling over any pieces of charcoal as you vacuum as this can push them further into the carpet fibers.

-• A Quarter Cup of Dish Soap (We recommend using unscented and clear dish soap if you have it.)
+• A quarter cup of dish soap (We recommend using unscented and clear dish soap if you have it.)

-• A Cup of Warm Water
+• A cup of warm water

 Use a little elbow grease to blend the ingredients together with a whisk until the solution gets nice and foamy.
+You want to have a good lather worked up before you apply it to the carpet because the foam will actually be lifting and removing the charcoal from the fibers.

-7. With a second clean cloth, blot up the remaining moisture in the carpet.
+1. With a second clean cloth, blot up the remaining moisture in the carpet.

-10. Once the area has had time to completely dry, vacuum it again with the beater activated to help restore its former shape.
+1. Once the area has had time to completely dry, vacuum it again with the beater activated to help restore its former shape.

 Click Here To View Our Selection of Carpet!